puppetlabs/trapperkeeper-webserver-jetty9/doc/jetty-config.md

 as long as the XML file pointed to exists and is valid.
 Information on configuring the `Logback-access` module is available [here](http://logback.qos.ch/access.html#configuration).

+An example configuration file can be found [here](request-logging-example-config.xml).
+This example configures a `FileAppender` that outputs to a file, `access.log`, in the `dev-resources` directory.
+It will log the remote host making the request, the log name, the remote user making the request, the date/time of the request, the URL and method of the request, the status of the response, and the size in bytes of the response.

 ## Configuring multiple webservers on isolated ports

 It is possible to configure multiple webservers on isolated ports within a single Jetty9